-Signed on behalf of the Fund by the management of the Company for Managing Investment Funds "Kristal Invest" a.d.
+Signed on behalf of the Fund by the management of the Company for Managing Investment Funds "Kristal Invest " a.d.
 Banja Luka:

 Nenad Tomovic, Goran Klincov Executive Directors of the Company for Managing Investment Funds "Kristal Invest" a.d.
-Banja Luka
+Banja Luka Darija Cupic, Head of Accounting of the Company for Managing Investment Funds "Kristal Invest" a.d., Banja Luka

-BALANCE SHEET As of 31 December 2018 (In BAM)
+BALANCE SHEET As of 31 December 2019 (In BAM)